At Bergin, Frakes, Smalley & Oberholtzer, we put more than 50 years of experience in real estate and development, commercial transactions, and

 J.D.
 2000, LL.M.
 Taxation 2001, University of San Diego School of Law, San Diego, California

-Bachelor’s of Arts, Political Science, University of California San Diego - La Jolla, California
+Bachelor of Arts Degree, Political Science, University of California San Diego - La Jolla, California

 Member of the Board of Managers for the Scottsdale/Paradise Valley YMCA

-Board Member and Past Chair, The Ronan Thompson Foundation, a charity devoted to pediatric cancer research and awareness
+Secretary of the Board and Past Chair, The Ronan Thompson Foundation, a public charity devoted to pediatric cancer research and awareness

 2012 Class of Honorary Commanders at Luke Air Force Base